Nor'easter Nears: These Areas Will See Strongest Winds, Heaviest Rain

 Forecasters highlight the potential for widespread minor to moderate coastal flooding and beach erosion Sunday into Monday.

-They also note frequent gusts over 40 mph and peak gusts near 60 mph along portions of the immediate coast, with average rainfall on the order of 1 to 2 inches.
+They also note frequent gusts over 40 mph and peak gusts near 60 mph along portions of the immediate coast that could cause power outages, along with average rainfall on the order of 1 to 2 inches.

 Flooding is not anticipated at this time because the rain will fall over a longer duration and antecedent conditions are dry.
 Exact impacts will depend on the storm’s final track and intensity as it drifts north.